Timothy Nelson

-Timothy Nelson is an Australian singer-songwriter from Western Australia.
+Timothy Nelson is an Australian singer-songwriter from Perth, Western Australia.
 Nelson has performed under the name Timothy Nelson & The Infidels.

 Career

 2006–2014: I Know This Now & Terror Terror, Hide It Hide It

 In 2007, Nelson won Upper Secondary Song of the Year Grand Prize at the WAM Song of the Year with the song "Overcast Day".

 In 2010, the band released "You Don't Know What You're Waiting for" with Beat Magazine saying "Nelson sings about the fitful impatience of youth, the uncertainty that plagues teenagers as they stand around waiting for their lives to start, hating themselves a little bit, certain that something amazing is waiting for them just over the horizon.
 A simple, reasonably effective tune."